JonathanPater03/CSE3241-GroupProject/README.md

 tar -xf groupProj.zip
 ```

 Log into mySQL and set local_infile=1.
+Ensure you are logging into mySQL with the same directory that the project is in
 ```sh
 mysql -u root -p --local-infile=1
 ```